bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers-Part-1.md

 Using the broad overview from [learningpython.org](https://www.learnpython.org/), we'll examine the ins and outs of Python from a PHP developer's perspective and showing the equivalent PHP and Python code, side-by-side.

-See [github.com/bill-c-martin/python-for-php-devs](https://github.com/bill-c-martin/python-for-php-devs) to get a Python environment setup and to follow along with the code examples below.
+Clone [github.com/bill-c-martin/python-for-php-devs](https://github.com/bill-c-martin/python-for-php-devs) to get a Python environment setup and to follow along with the code examples below.

 <!-- omit in toc -->
 ## Table of Contents